-Kefir is a thick cheesy dairy beverage similar to buttermilk or yogurt, like kombucha
+Kefir is a thick cheesy dairy beverage similar to buttermilk or yogurt, like kombucha made with milk.

 This is the easiest way I know to preserve milk without refrigeration.